sgomber/monotonic-neural-networks/README.md

     1. train_data_file_path: Path to the file containing training data.
     2. test_data_file_path: Path to the file containing testing data.
-    3. pred_value_col_name: Name of the column that is being predicted (will be used to get the expected output labels).
+    3. pred_value_col_name: Name of the column that is being predicted (this will be used to get the expected output labels).
     4. model_file_path: Your model compiled and saved as ".h5" file.
-It should have the loss to be used for accuracy and the optimizer to be used before compilation as the monotonic training uses those.
+It should have the loss to be used for accuracy and the optimizer to be used before compilation as the monotonic training uses these.
     5. monotonicity_parameters: Parameters that determine the monotonicity related information.
         -  monotonic_column_names: The columns on which we want the monotonicity.
-        - monotonicity_directions: ith number depicts whether we want the function to be monotonically increasing or decreasing with the ith feature.
-1 represents increasing while 0 represents decreasing.
+        - monotonicity_directions: i<sup>th</sup> value depicts whether we want the function to be monotonically increasing or decreasing with the i<sup>th</sup> feature: 1 represents increasing while 0 represents decreasing.
         - monotonicity_weight: The weight (or scale) by which the monotonicity loss should be multiplied.
 This depends on the original empirical loss used by the model and also on how strongly you want the monotonicity to be enforced.

     6. training_params: Parameters determining training phase related configurations.
         -  epochs: Number of epochs for which to do the monotonic training.
         - batch_size: Batch size to use while training.